 They are looking for individuals and organisations that are able to support them to make a real impact and a huge difference.
 They would love to come and talk to Clubs about the work they undertake and Stephen can be contacted by email at email@example.com

 Further information can be found on the website Positive Women

-To book a speaker, please contact Joan on 0141 848 0308 , or at firstname.lastname@example.org
+To book a speaker, please contact us on 0141 848 0308 or 07710 391623.

 Jim Duffy is a retired Police Officer who served with the Strathclyde Police Force between December 1975 and May 2007.
 Prior to retirement Jim held the rank of Inspector and the position of Chairman of the Strathclyde Police Federation Joint Branch Board.

 Before retiring from the Police service he argued for the legalisation of all currently illegal drugs as, in his view , the War against Drugs will never be won in the current climate of prohibition.
 Since his retirement he has become a member of LEAP (Law Enforcement Against Prohibition)an american based organisation, comprising of many serving and former law enforcement agents and prosecutors who believe that the only way to deal with the menace of drugs is to take control of them through legalisation.

 Jim is a member of the Rotary club of Loudoun and can be contacted on 07912 419748 .

 Graeme Smith has written books on the Theatre Royal and the Alhambra.
 He would be happy to talk about the book and theatre. he can be contacted on email@example.com

 Colin McKeand runs Nutri-tox and talks on health and wellbeing...being quite an expert there.
 He can be contacted on firstname.lastname@example.org or 01324 823664